HaakonFlaaronning/StockAnalysis/README.md

 The data is stored in my local PostgreSQL database.
 A copy of the database can be given upon request.

+Python was the programming lanuage of choice for the data analysis.
 The website is set up using React JS with Express JS backend connected to the PostgreSQL database.

 ## Overview of indicators and average returns
 Combination of metrics can be selected by one-five tab at the top.